G-921X8GCVEM

 How to cope with lochia?

-Lochia isn't too dissimilar from having a period so you can draw on this when trying to cope with lochia.
-During the postpartum period, it is, in some cultures, a time to rest, where the woman doesn't really have to do anything for the first 40 days after giving birth- How I wish this was the norm in the UK!
+Lochia isn't too dissimilar from having a period, so you can draw on this when trying to cope with lochia.
+During the postpartum period, it is, in some cultures, a time to rest, where the woman doesn't really have to do anything for the first 40 days after giving birth- How I wish this were the norm in the UK!

-• You'll need pads (you can get maternity pads or use night- time pads, reusable or disposable are fine), and plenty of them for the first few days at least, while your flow is heavier.
+• You'll need pads (you can get maternity pads, reusable or disposable are fine), and plenty of them for the first few days at least, while your flow is heavier.

 • Rest!
 Take this time to allow your body to heal- it is still working hard!
-Allow yourself to snuggle in bed with your baby, hibernate.
+Allow yourself to snuggle in bed with your baby and hibernate.

 • Eat nourishing food and stay hydrated, especially rich in Iron and Vitamin K (to help with blood clotting)